 One of the simplest ways to measure the effectiveness of your training program is to pay close attention to course attendance and pass rates.
 You need to make sure that your employees are actually attending their required training, and perhaps more importantly, that they’re demonstrating a reasonable understanding of the material they’re taught.
 These are the first metrics you should take a look at when evaluating your training program.

 You can then go into a more in-depth analysis by determining what percent of your employees’ training has expired.
 This will give you an idea of how many employees need to be scheduled for re-training.
 If this percentage gets too high, it’s an indication that you’re falling behind with scheduling training.
-If that’s the case, you might want to find additional technological resources or tools to streamline your scheduling process.
+If that’s the case, you might want to find additional resources or tools such as safety training software to streamline your scheduling process.

 You may also want to dig deeper into the specific courses that for one reason or another, too many employees are simply not attending on time.
 Put together a list of the top 10 courses that have the largest number of employees that are past due for training.
 The great advantage about this indicator is half the investigation is already done, as it tells you which classes are having an issue.
 All you need to do is figure out the cause and apply a fix.
 Even more importantly, if you see a training course on this list that is required for employees under OSHA’s training standards, you can prioritize this class ahead of the others so that you can prevent a citation nightmare if a compliance officer comes knocking!